nthpyrodev/usb-killswitch-but-better/README.md

 # USB Kill Switch

-This project is designed for whistleblowers/journalists in oppressive regimes.
-Please keep in mind that the Linux version is not ready, so stick with the Windows version for now.
-It would be great if anyone could contribute to this project though!
+This tool will execute chosen actions when a change in USB devices is detected.

 ~~Linux is not fully supported yet.~~ I have completeley pivoted for the nth time.
-If you're using Windows, then you should consider switching to Linux.
-While I do plan to carry on with the Windows version, I'm going to be primarily focusing on the Linux version.
+If you're using Windows, then you should consider switching to Linux. ~~While I do plan to carry on with the Windows version, I'm going to be primarily focusing on the Linux version.~~ Just use Linux.
 Keep in mind that some features have not been properly tested, and should not be relied upon.
+Please test before relying on this tool.
 The rest of the readme is outdated, so ignore it for now, until I update it.

 ## How to run

 Prerequisites:
 - Python installed
-- These modules installed: `tkinter subprocess threading time platform os sys types` Note that most of these modules should be there by default
-- Admin access to the computer

-First option:
-Put the Python script onto the designated USB.
-This script is loaded into RAM, so that once armed, if the designated USB containing the script is pulled out, then the killswitches can still activate.

-Second option:
+- Sudo for some options

 Put the Python script anywhere you want.
-It will detect any type of change, whether it be storage, periphals, etc, and trigger the killswitches.
-This is useful if a mouse jiggler is inserted to keep the computer awake.
+It will detect any type of change, whether it be storage, periphals, etc, and trigger the killswitch.
+This is useful if a mouse jiggler is inserted to keep the computer awake, etc.
 ## Features

 - Dismount VeraCrypt volumes
 - End specified processes